gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Allow native binary instances to be added manually.
 - Change `NativeBinary` so that not every binary has an associated component.

+## Test cases

+- Can define a standalone executable, shared library or static library binary, and the appropriate tasks are created and configured appropriately.
+- Can define and configure standalone compile and link tasks.

 # Build different variants of a native component

 This story adds support for building multiple variants of a native component.
 For each variant of a component, a binary of the